Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/2-using-zynq.md

 2. Connect the ``M_AXI_GP0_ACLK`` signal to PS generated PL clock signal.

     - The PS can generate four clock signals with ``FCLK_CLK<number>``.
-It means clock for fabric.
+These are the clocks for the PL fabric.
 The clock frequency can be adjusted in PS block settings.
     - In the Diagram window of the ZYNQ7 Processing System block, locate the **M_AXI_GP0_ACLK** port.
 Hover your mouse over the connector port until the pencil button appears.
     - Click the **M_AXI_GP0_ACLK** port and drag to the **FCLK_CLK0** port to make a connection between the two ports.